DeltaZuluSim/deltazulusim.github.io/_sceneries/training-zone-d50e-01.md

 ---
-title: "SOP Training area D50E-01"
+title: "SO Training area D50E-01"
 excerpt: "Virtual Spercial operations Training zone for MSFS simmers in the special area D50E on the south of Bousfer Air base (DAOE)"
 toc: true
 date: 2025-02-24T00:00:00+01:00